boubounokefalos/Diversion/README.md

 Special Thanks to:
 --------------------
 + Voron Team for providing a solid base to start from (The Original SW).
++ [Sooeeren](https://github.com/Sooeeren) for his valuable contribution with the BOM.
 + All of this loving 3D printing community on the Voron Discord servers.
 + Yenda and Strayr for the idea of the more robust x/z motors.
 + richardjm for his snap-latch-2020 mod, which is used with tiny modifications.